sahilgupta97/DesignPatterns/src/main/java/structural/BridgeDesignPattern/README.md

 Used when extending the classes grows in multiple dimensions.
 It follows the principle of separating abstractions and implementations.
-Let's sat Shape is an abstract class and Square, Triangle etc are its concrete classes(N).
+Let's say Shape is an abstract class and Square, Triangle etc are its concrete classes(N).
 Now if there is a use case of different colored(M colors) shapes then we would need to create N x M concrete classes which is not ideal as most of them would share same other properties and behaviours.